-The Kenwood DDX24BT is an in-dash navigation system with Bluetooth connectivity and easy-to-view navigation.
+The Kenwood DDX24BT is an in-dash navigation system with Bluetooth connectivity, much like the Joying JY-UL135N2, and easy-to-view navigation, much like the Pioneer AVIC-5200NEX.
 It offers great multimedia playback capacities and massive external device compatibility.
 With its large quantity of features for its budget-friendly price point, it’s a great value on the aftermarket GPS navigation market.

 Like all the other in-dash GPS systems in our comparison, the DDX24BT can play CDs and DVDs.
 It also has a satellite radio receiver so it can receive signals from SiriusXM, though that in itself requires a separate subscription.
 You can also play the standard AM/FM radio stations, and it gives you 24 station presets to work with: 18 for FM and 6 for AM.
 The navigation system also lets you stream internet radio and songs or podcasts from apps like Spotify.
 Additionally, Bluetooth pairing allows you to connect up to two cell phones at a time – whether they’re Android, iOS or Windows – to listen to music, make calls or use certain smartphone apps, all hands-free.